aleszu/oilandwater/README.md

 # Oil and Water data analysis for Undark

+The following workshop walks you through a data analysis and visualization I carried out for [Undark magazine](https://undark.org/article/oil-pipeline-safety-dakota-access-standing-rock/) on the risk of an oil spill surrounding the Dakota Access Pipeline debate.
+It is an introduction to finding, cleaning and visualizing federal data using Excel and Carto.com.

 ## The Dakota Access Pipeline protest of 2016

+### Questions I had that guided my reporting

 ![alt text](http://aleszu.com/workshops/oilwater1.png)

+### What are these protestors angry about?

 ![alt text](http://aleszu.com/workshops/oilwater2.png)

+### Could DAPL rupture?
+If so, what was the risk?

 ![alt text](http://aleszu.com/workshops/oilwater4.png)

-## Questions I had that guided my reporting

-What are these protestors angry about?

-Could DAPL rupture?
-If so, what was the risk?

-How often do spills occur?
+### How often do spills occur?

-When they rupture, how much oil spills?
+### When they rupture, how much oil spills?

-And where in the U.S. do these spills occur?
+### And where in the U.S. do these spills occur?

 ## How I put it together